gophersgang/gb-dep/Readme.md

 forces package.lock update, this will update the not-fixed packages to latest sha on master

+    $ gbdep buildbins

+In case you have deleted vendor/bin folder, this will recompile all the binaries.
+The install command does it only on first pass, to not slow down the operation without much gain.

 ## Thx
   - https://github.com/mattn/gom - for some code snippets